 Sen. Sang: On a point of order, Mr. Speaker, Sir.
 Further to your guidance, you quoted Standing Order No.43.
 The title says, Messages from County Governors.
-If you read from part one to six, it talks of a governor.
+If you read through from one to six, it seems to suggest a Governor.
 However, the Message we have from Sen. Hassan is from the Council of Governors.

-Does your direction, in this case, mean that a "governor" also means "Council of Governors" or is it a petition from the specific Governor who signed it?
+Does your direction, in this case, mean that a "Governor" also means "Council of Governors" or is the petition from the specific Governor who signed it?

 The Speaker (Hon.
-Ethuro): That is an issue that has been with us for a while now especially in relevance to that Message.
+Ethuro): That is an issue that has been with us for a while now especially in relevance to that message.
 I took the view that a Governor can act singularly or collectively.
 The spirit is the source, the Governor.
-So, "Council of Governors" represents Governors.
+So, Council of Governors represents the Governors.
 I admitted it on that basis.

-Sen. Hassan: Mr. Speaker, Sir, I think we are developing extremely good traditions in the Senate.
-I beg to continue with the Message.
+Sen. Hassan: Mr. Speaker, Sir, I think we are developing extremely good traditions in terms of informing the Senate traditions.

-- (f)The Memorandum of Understanding (MoU) that the Ministry seeks to execute with the counties does not meet the requirements of Article 187 of the Constitution. - (g) The national Government is not indicating the source of the money for the deal.
-It is not clear whether it is conditional or unconditional grant to the county governments as provided for in Article 202 of the Constitution. - (h) In implementing the project, the national Government has not consulted county governments as required by Articles 6(2) and 189 of the Constitution. - Sen. (Dr.) Machage: On a point of order, Mr. Speaker, Sir.
+The Memorandum of Understanding that the Ministry seeks to execute with the counties does not meet the requirements of Article 187 of the Constitution. (g) The national Government is not indicating the source of the money for the deal.
+It is not clear whether it is a conditional or unconditional grant to the county governments as provided for in Article 202 of the Constitution. (h) In implementing the project, the national Government has not consulted county governments as required by Articles 6(2) and 189 of the Constitution.

+Sen. (Dr.) Machage: On a point of order, Mr. Speaker, Sir.
 I really respect your ruling on the request put to you by Sen. Sang.
-However, look at Standing Order No.43 (2), which says;
+However, look at part 2 of page 43, which says;